singerdmx/flutter-quill/README.md

 Pub: [FlutterQuill] <br>
-If you are viewing this page from pub.dev page, then you might have some issues with opening some links, please open it in GitHub repo instead.
+If you are viewing this page from pub.dev page, then you might have some issues with opening some links, please open it's in the GitHub repo instead.

 ## Table of contents
 - [Flutter Quill](#flutter-quill)